tiberiuichim/presentations/volto-slate-advanced/slides.md

 ![bg 50%](./statics/bise.png)

-Create templated richtext documents?
+* Create templated richtext documents?
+* The parent of Volto Addons infrastructure

 <!--
+[tibi:next]

 - In my first Volto project, while working for forest.eea.europa.eu, we knew that we were going to have "factsheet pages", text that intermixed description with numbers coming from the database.
-We were also in a position where it wasn't clear, from the business point of view, what the final output would be, so I've had an idea to create a framework for "live documents", to make Volto as flexible as possible, so when the day comes, producing the final output will not be my job, as a programmer, but that of the site editors.
-Basically, we needed narative text for hard numbers coming from a database, and that text was out of my control.
+Basically, we needed narative text for hard numbers coming from a database, and due to project constraints, we wanted to completely delegate the task of editing that text to the website editors.

   I've started working on new draftjs plugins, but I was having problems (components were not refreshing, draftjs API was bad) not a positive one